Despicable Me 4: Voice cast

-Additionally, John DiMaggio, who previously voiced one of the former henchmen of Wild Knuckles in Minions: The Rise of Gru (2022) and a Scoutmaster in the Minion Scouts animated short, voices Karl, the angry bus driver who works for the AVL transporting the remaining Minions to their new destination.
-Laraine Newman voices Melora, a salon customer whose hair was accidentally burned by Lucy and seeks revenge, Brad Ableson voices Sensei O'Sullivan, Agnes and Edith's abusive karate master, and Romesh Ranganathan voices Dr. Nefario, Gru's elderly scientist and assistant.
+Additionally, John DiMaggio, who previously voiced one of Wild Knuckles' former henchmen in Minions: The Rise of Gru (2022) and a Scoutmaster in the Minion Scouts animated short, voices Karl, the angry bus driver who works for the AVL transporting the remaining Minions to their new destination.
+Laraine Newman voices Melora, a salon customer whose hair was accidentally burned by Lucy and seeks revenge, Brad Ableson voices Sensei O'Sullivan, Agnes and Edith's karate teacher, and Romesh Ranganathan voices Dr. Nefario, Gru's elderly scientist and assistant.
 Ranganathan replaces Nefario's long-time voice actor, Russell Brand.

-Cameos at the end of the film include several returning villains like Vector, El Macho, and Balthazar Bratt with Jason Segel, Benjamin Bratt, and Trey Parker reprising their roles through archive audio.
+Cameos at the end of the film include several returning villains like Vector, El Macho, and Balthazar Bratt with Jason Segel, Benjamin Bratt, and Trey Parker respectively reprising their roles through archive audio.
 Silent cameos include Gru's neighbor, Fred McDade, his mother Marlena, and his twin brother Dru, as well as several villains from the previous installments of the franchise including Vector's father Mr. Perkins, Scarlet and Herb Overkill, and the surviving members of the Vicious 6.